 Two of the core concepts of the v2.1 config spec are orbs and workflows.

 Orbs are reusable packages of configuration that can be used across projects for convenience and standardization.
-Here we’re leveraging CircleCI’s newly provisioned Ruby orb, which makes quick work of setting up a new Ruby project.
+For this tutorial, we are using the Ruby orb, which makes quick work of setting up a new Ruby project.

 orbs: